verbst/Groovy_MiSTer/Readme.md

 # Groovy core for MiSTer

-This version hadds new NLC compress, input support and stability improvements (particularly for 480i/480p).
+This version hadds new NLC compression, input support and stability improvements (particularly for 480i/480p).
 The emulators below are validated with this version.
 Older emulators w/groovy are untested, and maybe have input issues.
 It is recommended to use the updated NLC versions.
+See releases for more details

 ## General description
 This core is a analog GPU for CRTs aiming for very low subframe latency